 Ovarian germ cells - For the most part, ovarian germ cell tumors have been shown to develop in one ovary among girls between the ages of 10 and 14.
 In the event that they are cancerous, these ovarian germ cell tumors are referred to as dysgerminoma.

 Although these tumors develop in the ovary, they are also capable of spreading to other parts of the body (malignant tumors).
 In most cases, however, these tumors are noncancerous and develop into cysts known as teratomas.

 Testicular germ cell tumors - A majority of the testicular cancers have been shown to start in the germ cells.
 These cancers are common in teenagers and younger men.

 Testicular cancer is divided into two main categories that include:

 Tumors that are 100 percent seminoma are different from the next category of testicular cancers.
-Although it largely affects the testicles, it is, in a few cases, found in some of the other extra-gonadal locations including the mediastinum.
+Although it largely affects the testicles, in a few cases, it is found in some of the other extra-gonadal locations including the mediastinum.
 Compared to some of the other testicular cancers, seminoma is very curable with the highest survival rate.

 Non-seminoma is divided into several types of cancer including: